Allan-J0hn/apk-obfuscan/README.md

 This breakdown allows you to review the output without being overwhelmed by excessively large files.
 It also helps to decide if further dynamic analysis (e.g., using Frida) is required.

+## Disclaimer

+This tool is intended for educational and research purposes only.
+The author does not endorse or support any illegal activities, and this tool should only be used on applications you have explicit permission to analyze.

+By using this tool, you agree that the author is not responsible for any misuse, damages, or legal consequences resulting from its usage.
+Ensure you comply with all applicable laws and regulations before using this software.

 ## Troubleshooting

 ### 1. Error: ModuleNotFoundError